 Many people struggle to take sufficient breaks.
-Taking breaks are particularly important when studying.
+Taking breaks is particularly important when studying.

 - When studying, take frequent breaks.
 You may wish to use the Pomodoro technique

-- Apply the spaced repetition method when study to learn information more effectively
+- Apply the spaced repetition method when studying to learn information more effectively

 - Schedule time in your calendar to relax and pursue activities that help you to relax